Keyruu/oblivion/content/Homelab/NixOS for Servers.md

 draft: false
 date: 2024-07-25
 ---
-I first want to tell you my journey with NixOS to better understand where I'm coming from and how it went for me.
+I first want to tell you about my journey with NixOS to better understand where I'm coming from and how it went for me.

 # My Journey
 ![[nixos-learning-curve.png]]
 I have been working with Linux on servers (CentOS, Debian) for about 6 years now.
 I also used it as a desktop environment (Ubuntu) for about 3 years in my apprenticeship.
-I do know a little bit about it but I am by no means a Linux crack.
+I do know a little bit about it, but I am by no means a Linux crack.

-Last year a [friend of mine](https://joinemm.dev/) talked a bunch about NixOS and he started using it for his personal and work computer.
+Last year, a [friend of mine](https://joinemm.dev/) talked a bunch about NixOS, and he started using it for his personal and work computers.
 I took a look at it and was very confused about everything.
 This isn't the Linux I know, I thought to myself.
-After it came up again and again and also was frequently mentioned on the [Self-Hosted Podcast](https://selfhosted.show/) I decided that it's time to take a look into this new world.
+After it came up again and again and was frequently mentioned on the [Self-Hosted Podcast](https://selfhosted.show/).
+I decided that it's time to take a look into this new world.

-I actually wanted to try to migrate our Jenkins agents to be on NixOS and that didn't go well.
+I actually wanted to try to migrate our Jenkins agents to be on NixOS, but that didn't go well.
 I looked at how I would get NixOS on Hetzner and was overwhelmed by everything I had to know and do to get that working.
 So I just immediately went: Nope.

-After that I gave NixOS another try on a work computer we had left over.
-Just to dip my toes and see what the fuzz is all about.
-And this to wasn't that straight forward.
-Flashed the ISO on a USB-stick and installed it with the minimum configuration.
+After that, I gave NixOS another try on a work computer we had left over.
+Just to dip my toes and saw what the fuzz is all about.
+And this too wasn't that straight-forward.
+I flashed the ISO on a USB stick and installed it with the minimum configuration.
 Now what?

-Edited the `configuration.nix` file, rebuilt and see what happened.
-First thoughts were: Weird file format and I have no clue what all these settings mean.
+I edited the `configuration.nix` file, rebuilt and see what happened.
+My first thoughts were: Weird file format and I have no clue what all these settings mean.
 But I powered through until I arrived at an `x11` based system with [`xmonad`](https://xmonad.org/) running.
 I really liked it so far.
 I then tried to switch to `Wayland` to try out [`hyprland`](https://hyprland.org/) and that didn't go as planned.
 Weird issues because of Nvidia drivers, my second monitor would just not work at all.

 > Damn what do I do now?

-Oh yeah I can just rollback to a working version of the system.
+Oh yeah, I can just roll back to a working version of the system.

 This was a big turning point for me in NixOS.
 At this point I was convinced that I don't want to use other Linux distros anymore.

-Half a year later and I'm also convinced that NixOS is the best distro for the server.
+Half a year later, and I'm also convinced that NixOS is the best distro for the server.
 Let me get into why I think that.

 # Why?
 ## Immutable state of the OS
 If the version of the OS with all the packages worked at a certain state and an update messed something up, just rollback to the working version.
-You can then just spin up another machine with the new version to troubleshoot and if it works apply the update on the original machine.
+You can then just spin up another machine with the new version to troubleshoot, and if it works, apply the update to the original machine.
 That is just so incredible.

 ## One place for your configuration
 I don't have to think about how I persist the configuration on the system.
-For example: I setup a backup folder, a crontab, a network change etc. This can be accomplished by Ansible but I can't really rollback a change.
+For example, I set up a backup folder, a crontab, a network change, etc. This can be accomplished by Ansible, but I can't really roll back a change.

 ## One language for your configuration
-No more `yaml`, `json`, `toml`, `lua`, `.env`, `properties`, etc. These config languages are fine but they do come with some drawbacks.
+No more `yaml`, `json`, `toml`, `lua`, `.env`, `properties`, etc. These config languages are fine, but they do come with some drawbacks.

 1. You have to remember `x` different syntaxes
 2. No config validation
 3. No advanced variables or logic in most of the configs
 4. Always have separate files for everything

-Nix solves this by being able to cross compile to any format, because it's a programming language.
+Nix solves this by being able to cross-compile to any format, because it's a programming language.

 ## Awesome community modules
-Ever wanted to setup a monitoring stack, an nginx or a custom systemd service?
+Ever wanted to set up a monitoring stack, an nginx or a custom systemd service?
 No problem with NixOS.
 The modules they provide bring so much functionality and sensible defaults for stuff, it's insane.
 Just look at the nginx setup:

 ```nix
 {config, ...}: {